 The Sacred Terraces

 These large terraces are located northeast of the main plaza and are divided into five subsectors.
 They are platforms forming a concave space towards the southeast and northeast.
-The longest of them is 116 m.
+The longest of them is 116 m (126 yards).

 The Llama Terraces

-Located on the north side of Choquequirao, this stunning architectural wonder was discovered in 2002 by archaeologists.
+Located on the north side of Choquequirao, archaeologists discovered this stunning architectural wonder in 2002.
 Its distinct feature is the series of steep terraces, comprising sixteen levels adorned with camelids, human, and geometric motifs intricately carved from white limestone.
 The structure looks majestic, but it is very steep, and thus, you should be cautious while coming down these steps.

 Paraqtepata Terraces